Do you want to know the Houdini Block Escape secret of getting the wooden block to penetrate through the rope or cord?

 Then when he places the rope on the table, he purposely positions a certain part of the rope off the camera view.

-At 1:18, the performer moves the white stiff rope off the camera view, and then returns at 1:20, bringing in a different supple rope.
+You can see the performer moves the white stiff rope off the camera view, and then returns with a different supple rope from this snippet.

 This is what magicians called it Switch or Switching.